-As of June 30, 2017, total assets of The Dayton Foundation currently stand at $541 million (after depreciation) and represent nearly 3,500 donor funds.
+As of June 30, 2017, total assets of The Dayton Foundation currently stand at $541 million and represent more than 3,500 donor funds.
 Last fiscal year, the Foundation awarded $46.5 million in total grants.

 - The Dayton Foundation was founded in 1921 by Dr. D. Frank Garland, John H. Patterson, Julia Shaw Patterson Carnell and Robert Patterson.
 (Learn more about our history.)

 - We are a tax-exempt organization that receives and invests charitable gifts from individuals, families, businesses, not-for-profit organizations and other foundations.
 These gifts help to support leadership initiatives in the community and not-for-profit organizations and institutions that meet our communitys changing needs.